FlytoTheSpace/everythingatonce/markdown/maths/maths.md

 ### Degrees

-The normal $5\degree$ notation must not be used outside the Geometry section, since it can cause confusion with a 0th exponent, if needed use the following notation:
+The normal $5\degree$ notation should not be used outside the Geometry section, since it can cause confusion with a 0th exponent, if needed use the following notation:

 $$
 5 \deg